Shubh-Nisar/CSC510-G2/proj1/Part3.md

-In the world of software development, progress is a continual journey of creation, reflection, and improvement.
-Our experience in developing Project1's frontend and backend unveiled various challenges and shortcomings.
+Progress is a never-ending journey characterized by constant innovation, intelligent reflection, and unrelenting improvement in the dynamic world of software development.
+Our extensive analysis of both the front end and backend of Project1 exposed us to a variety of difficulties and provided us with insightful information about possible weaknesses.

 ### Frontend Shortcomings